 If you’re planning to build a CDP in house, you’ll need to invest in those, as well as identity resolution capabilities to make sure customer profiles are known and accurate.

-While event-based workloads — such as abandoned cart messages — only require simple if/then logic, you’ll still need to make significant investments if you’re looking to build real-time capabilities on top of your CDP using a homegrown solution.
+While event-based workloads — such as abandoned cart messages — only require simple if/then logic, you’ll still need to make significant investments if you’re looking to build real-time solutions on top of your CDP.
 This includes an event storage and stream-processing technology such as Apache Kafka for real-time triggering and a data management system similar to Apache Cassandra for analyzing data in real time.
 Finally, you’ll need people who know how to manage and integrate these technologies.

 There are some organizations — especially among enterprise brands — that do indeed have the resources necessary to build their own CDP.
 But keep in mind that the real value of a customer 360 — beyond helping brands better know their customers — is in it being accessible to non-technical teams for marketing, sales and customer service activities.